Praskovia Saltykova: Empress

 The marriage of Ivan V was arranged by his sister, the regent Sophia, who wished to ensure the next heir to the throne through Ivan and his faction of the family rather than from his half brother and co-Tsar, Peter.
 Sophia was at the time the ruler of Russia in place of the two Tsars: the underage Peter and the mentally challenged Ivan.
 Reportedly, Prince Vasily Golitsyn advised Sophia that when Ivan V had a son, she could appoint Ivan's son to be his co-regent and place Peter in a monastery, thus securing her regency for a much longer period.
 Ivan V himself reportedly showed no inclination toward marriage, but did as he was told, and Sophia in fact chose his bride.
 According to the Swedish diplomat Hildebrandt Horn, Praskovia was not willing to marry Ivan, but was forced to consent.

-She was selected as the bride of Tsar Ivan V in a traditional parade of potential candidates before him.
+She was selected as the bride of Tsar Ivan V through a traditional parade of potential candidates presented before him.
 This was the last use of this method to choose a tsaritsa in Russia.
-The wedding took place in the cathedral church on 9 January 1684, with the Patriarch John officiating as the ceremony.
+The wedding took place in the cathedral church on 9 January 1684, with Patriarch John officiating the ceremony.
 At the wedding, her father changed his name from Alexander Saltykov to Feodor in order to give Praskovia the patronymic Feodorovna, which was associated with the icon by Romanov and considered suitable for an empress.

-Praskovia Saltykova was at the time of her marriage described as a healthy Russian beauty, tall, with a full figure and long thick hair, fully corresponding to the contemporary Russian ideal of beauty.
-As a person, she was described as religious, superstitious and not very well educated.
+At the time of her marriage, Praskovia Saltykova was described as a healthy Russian beauty, tall, with a full figure and long, thick hair, fully corresponding to the contemporary Russian ideal of beauty.
+She was also described as religious, superstitious and not very well educated.

 Praskovia Saltykova was reportedly particularly devoted to the Virgin icon of Yaroslavl, and the Virgin Mother Icon of Kazan.

 The marriage remained childless for five years.
 After five years, Praskovia started to have children, which was the reason why a marriage was arranged for Tsar Peter by his mother.
 Ivan V and Praskovia eventually had five daughters.
 Their lack of sons before a time when female succession was possible in Russia allowed Peter to usurp full power from Ivan more easily than may otherwise have been the case.